Frequently Asked Questions

 c.)
 What is the number of sessions provided on your plan?
 Is authorization required prior or at any time during your treatment?

 d.)
 What percent of their allowable amount do they reimburse for an out of network provider, CPT code 90837?

 All insurance companies require medical necessity.
-We can talk about this during your first appointment.
+Feel free to call your insurance company for more information or we can talk about this during your first appointment.

-Contact me for coaching package rates (will not qualify for medical necessity for insurance reimbursement purposes).
+Contact me for coaching package rates (will not qualify for medical necessity for insurance or HSA reimbursement purposes).